Bread Dad

 • Use a whisk if you have a problem with small flour “clumps” appearing in the batter.

-• Always use relatively fresh baking soda & powder for the best results.
+• Always use relatively FRESH baking soda & powder for the best results.
 For example, using baking soda from an open container (that has been deodorizing your refrigerator for months) may lead to subpar results.
 Old & hard baking soda/powder may lead to rising problems and/or leave small bitter clumps in your cranberry bread with dried cranberries.

 • If you do not have aluminum free baking powder, “regular” baking powder should work fine (as long as it is relatively fresh).
 However, I prefer to use aluminum free food ingredients when making food for my family.

-• In case, you didn’t see this in the “equipment used to make this recipe” section, this recipe is based on using a standard 9 by 5 bread pan.
+• In case, you didn’t see this in the “equipment used to make this recipe” section, this recipe is based on using a standard 9 by 5 inch bread pan.
 This means that the interior of the bread pan (not exterior) measures 9 inches in length, 5 inches in width and 2 1/2 inches in depth/height.
 Of course, Bread Dads are crazy about exact measurements… thus the use of measuring tapes!
 Ha!

-• My recipes are based on US ingredient measurements (i.e. US cups & tablespoons).
-However, as a courtesy to our European visitors, I have also included some very ROUGH European equivalents (i.e. grams & milliliters).
-Since I rarely use European measurements when baking, please let me know in the comment section below if any of the European ingredient measurements need to be changed (i.e. for XYZ ingredient, milliliters are more commonly used versus the grams information listed in the recipe).
+• My recipes are based on US ingredient measurements (e.g. US cups & tablespoons).
+However, as a courtesy to our European visitors, I have also included some very ROUGH European equivalents (e.g. grams & milliliters).
+Since I rarely use European measurements when baking, please let me know in the comment section below if any of the European ingredient measurements need to be changed (e.g. for XYZ ingredient, milliliters are more commonly used versus the grams information listed in the recipe).

 • Always wear oven mitts/gloves when dealing with bread pans & a hot oven.

 If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS great to hear from someone who has enjoyed our recipes!
+Jump to comment section

 Reference Sources

-• Wikipedia, Cranberry
+1. Wikipedia, Cranberry

-• Wikipedia, Dried Cranberry
+2. Wikipedia, Dried Cranberry

-• Wikipedia, Quick Bread
+3. Wikipedia, Quick Bread

 Cranberry Bread with Dried Cranberries